Privacy Policy

 Vimeo Privacy Policy Summary

-🤝 Purpose: Optimization of our service
+🤝 Purpose: Optimization of our service performance

-More details can be found below in this privacy policy.
+More details can be found further down in this privacy policy.

 ⚖️ Legal bases: Art.
 6 para.
 1 lit. a GDPR (Consent), Art.
 6 para.
-1 lit. f GDPR (Legitimate Interests)
+1 lit. f GDPR (Legitimate interests)

 What is Vimeo?